andrew-kolesnikov/documentation/content/en/cloudprem/install/aws_eks.md

    # Any environment variables defined here are available to all pods in the deployment
    environment:
      AWS_REGION: us-east-1
+     DD_SITE: <DD_SITE>

+   # The Datadog API KEY is mounted into the pods using environmentFrom to reference the secret.
+   environmentFrom:
+     secretRef:
+       name: datadog-secret

    # Service account configuration
    # If `serviceAccount.create` is set to `true`, a service account is created with the specified name.